stape-io/gads-conversion-adjustments-tag/README.md

 # Google Ads Conversion Adjustments Tag for Google Tag Manager Server Container

 Once a conversion has already been reported to Google Ads, you can adjust the conversion at a later point in time in the Google Ads API.
-This tag allows you to adjust the conversion value and/or conversion count for a specific Google Ads conversion action.
+This tag allows you to make the following changes to a specific Google Ads conversion action:
+- Enhance: add first party user identifiers to the conversion, such as: email, phone etc.
+- Restate: change the value of the conversion.
+- Retract: negate the conversion so that its total value and count are zero.

 ## Open Source

-Google Ads Conversion Adjustments Tag for GTM Server Side is developing and maintained by [Stape Team](https://stape.io/) under the Apache 2.0 license.
+The **Google Ads Conversion Adjustments Tag for GTM Server Side** is developed and maintained by [Stape Team](https://stape.io/) under the Apache 2.0 license.